Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 ## After Class

-There are two assignment for this week.
+There is two assignment for this week.

 Assignment 1 - Create a version of the CSS Zen Garden page using a CSS Framework.
 You can choose your favorite framework, it's up to you.
 With this assignment you are allowed to make any changes you like to zen garden HTML markup.